jibhesaloni/Portfolio-1/README.md

 I enjoy building web applications using modern technologies such as **React, Next.js, TypeScript, JavaScript, Node.js, PostgreSQL and Prisma**.

-I also have experience with **Java, Python, SQL, embedded systems and IoT**, which gives me a combination of software and electronics knowledge.
+I also have experience with **Java, Python, SQL, embedded systems and IoT**, giving me a combination of software and electronics knowledge.

+I enjoy learning new technologies, solving technical problems and building practical applications.

 ---